JigmeZ/SS2025_WEB101_02240233/reflection.md

-This reflection is for DATA VISUALIZATION

-Working on the data visualization project helped me understand how to present complex data in a clear and interactive way using React.
-I learned how to use different chart components to display sales, customer, and visitor data effectively.
-This experience improved my skills in frontend development and showed me the importance of visualizing data for better insights.

-In this project, I built a sales analytics dashboard using React.
-I implemented multiple charts to visualize monthly sales, product category distribution, customer acquisition, and weekly visitors.
-I used reusable components to organize the dashboard and styled it for a clean, modern look.

-The dashboard includes the following types of graphs:
+# Data Visualization Project

+## 1. Documentation

+### Main Concepts Applied

+- **Data Visualization with React:** Used React to build interactive and clear data visualizations.
+- **Chart Components:** Implemented various chart types (line, bar, pie, doughnut, stacked/grouped bar) to display sales, customer, and visitor data.
+- **Reusable Components:** Organized the dashboard using reusable components for maintainability.
+- **Styling:** Applied modern, clean styling for better user experience.

+## 2. Reflection

+### What I Learned

+- Improved my frontend development skills, especially in presenting complex data visually.
+- Understood the importance of data visualization for gaining business insights.
+- Learned to use different chart types to effectively communicate key metrics.

+### Challenges Faced and Solutions

+- **Challenge:** Choosing the right chart type for each data set to ensure clarity and effectiveness.
+- **Solution:** Researched best practices for data visualization and experimented with different chart libraries and configurations until the data was presented clearly.

+**Summary of Dashboard Features:**

-- A line or bar chart for monthly sales performance
+- Line or bar chart for monthly sales performance
-- A pie or doughnut chart for product category distribution
+- Pie or doughnut chart for product category distribution
-- A stacked or grouped bar chart for customer acquisition (new vs. returning customers)
+- Stacked or grouped bar chart for customer acquisition (new vs. returning customers)
-- A line chart for weekly visitors
+- Line chart for weekly visitors

 These visualizations help present key business metrics in an accessible and interactive way.